the EASEL® methodology

 Interactions with social herd animals, who have been raised in safe relationships and trained for client work, are deeply moving experiences.
 They reveal the core principles of good interaction in their purest form—free from the layers of complexity that characterise human social structures.
 EASEL horses, sheep, and dogs are similar enough to humans to allow for meaningful interactions.
 Yet, their clear, straightforward communication and their inherent difference from us make them feel socially non-threatening.
 If a horse walks away, it does not feel as uncomfortable as a classmate turning their back.

-In EASEL Facilitator training programs, participants engage in specific exercises with our animal co-facilitators regardless of their prior experience or skills. ®It is perfectly fine to feel afraid as EASEL® is about attuning to oneself and others, moving forward voluntarily, and ensuring that both parties feel at ease.
+In EASEL Facilitator training programs, participants engage in specific exercises with our animal co-facilitators regardless of their prior experience or skills.
+It is perfectly fine to feel afraid as EASEL® is about attuning to oneself and others, and ensuring that both parties feel at ease.
 In EASEL’s relationship-building process, the first step is mutual respect and goodwill.
-Only on this foundation can a shared language and a sufficient sense of safety develop, making deeper learning possible.
+Only on this foundation can a shared language and a sufficient sense of safety develop, enabling deeper learning and growth.
 This applies just as much to interactions with social animals.

 History of EASEL Facilitator training programs

-According to feedback from over 200 professionals who have participated in EASEL Coach training, the program provides both theoretical and practical competencies for applying the EASEL® method in their work.
-The first facilitator trainings, short workshops, and lectures at universities, conferences, and professional associations began in 2005 at the request of interested professionals after I had returned to Finland and completed a year-long EponaQuest Instructor training in the USA.
-As a result, I also contributed to the development of the ethical guidelines for equine-assisted psychotherapy in the U.S..
-The first EASEL Facilitators received their certificates in 2007, and since then, trainings have been held in Finland, Sweden, and Belgium.
+According to feedback from over 200 professionals who have participated in the year-long EASEL Facilitator training program, it provides both theoretical and practical competencies for applying the EASEL® method in their work.
+But EASEL was not developed for training others.
+Workshops and lectures at universities, conferences, and professional associations began in 2005 at the request of interested people after I returned to Finland from Beijing with EponaQuest Instructor training and was contributing to the ethical guidelines for equine-assisted psychotherapy in the U.S..
+The first EASEL Facilitators received their certificates in 2007, and since then, full Facilitator training programs have been run in Finland, Sweden, and Belgium.

-In addition to 200+ EASEL Facilitators, more than 30 EASEL Coaches have completed our two-year training program, and there are eight EASEL Trainers who have co-facilitated at least one Facilitator training program.
+In addition to the 200+ EASEL Facilitators, more than 30 EASEL Coaches have completed our two-year training program, and there are ten EASEL Trainers who have co-facilitated at least one Facilitator training program.

-In addition to feedback you can read in the multiple references expressing a transformative experience, a study conducted under the supervision of the University of Jyväskylä’s Department of Psychology measured participants’ EQ and mindfulness skills before and after in five training groups.
+In addition to feedback, a pilot study conducted under the supervision of the University of Jyväskylä’s Department of Psychology measured participants’ EQ and mindfulness skills before and after the year in five training groups.
 The results showed statistically significant improvements in mindful awareness (MAAS) and emotional intelligence (SREI, Schutte et al.) In fact, participants’ scores exceeded the average scores of psychotherapists tested during the development of SREI.
 However, the results of psychological self-assessment forms should only be considered as indicative.
-The results were not published because the research grant application submitted to the Academy of Finland for further studies fell just one point short of approval, and other work commitments took priority.
+(The results were not published because the research grant for further studies fell just one point short of approval, and other work commitments took priority. )

 EASEL currently has three core objectives: